- 1 INTRODUCTION:

 Once the acquirer has been paid, the merchant receives payment.
 The amount the merchant receives is equal to the transaction amount minus the discount rate, which is the fee the merchant pays the acquirer for processing the transaction.
-The entire process, from authorization to funding, usually takes about 3 days.
+The entire process, from authorization to funding, usually takes about three days.
 However, Merchant Card Processing from some banks and financial institutions can offer next-day deposits to their customers with a business checking account.
-In the event of a chargeback (when there’s an error in processing the transaction or the cardholder disputes the transaction), the issuer returns the transaction to the acquirer for resolution.
+In the event of a chargeback (when there’s an error in processing the transaction or the cardholder disputes the sale), the issuer returns the sale to the acquirer for resolution.
 The acquirer then forwards the chargeback to the merchant, who must either accept the chargeback or contest it.

 ANALYSIS OF DATA :

 Following are the findings that are drawn from the study:

 - Respondents taken for this study are those who are using plastic money in their daily life.

 - 62% of the respondents believe that plastic money is the currency of modern India.

 - 69% of respondents own one debit card, and 25% own two debit cards.

 - People have less craze for a credit card.
 Only 28% of the respondents have a credit card.